 Southwestern Oregon Community College is helping to meet the growing need for mental health care providers in our community through a new statewide pilot program.
 Under this program, students completing the Human Services Associate of Applied Science (AAS) degree can register as Qualified Mental Health Associates (QMHA-Rs) immediately upon graduation.
+Students pursuing transfer degrees (like the AAOT) in behavioral health-related fields may be able to dual-enroll in the Human Services AAS to become eligible.
+IMPORTANT: Students who want to take advantage of this opportunity must begin and complete the Human Services AAS (including the practicum) before spring 2029.
+If you’re interested, now is the time to connect with us!

 This initiative, launched by the Oregon Health Authority in collaboration with the Mental Health and Addiction Certification Board of Oregon (MHACBO), educational institutions, and behavioral health organizations, provides a streamlined pathway to QMHA certification.
 By combining education requirements with supervised practicum hours completed through local partnering providers, the program expands the workforce and enables graduates to meet critical community needs.